Also known as: ribbed spider wheel, raised spider’s web wheel, back stitched spider’s web

 This stitch will, definitely, remind you of a spider’s web.
 It has a raised effect and can be used as a very decorative piece in your embroidery.

 I will work between five straight stitches with a common central point.
-You can also leave a gap in the centre to bring a different effect.
+You can also leave a gap in the center to bring a different effect.

 |Fig 1: First, make straight stitches with a common centre as shown.

-Bring out the needle through the centre and go under the first straight stitch.
+Bring out the needle through the center and go under the first straight stitch.